namanpaul/new_june2017/2_coding_sample.md

 ## $ pop       (dbl) 127467972
 ## $ gdpPercap (dbl) 31656.07
 ```
+---
+Let's compare Japan and Rwanda (countries with the max difference in their life expectancies over the years)
+---
 ```r
 #rw_jpn list created with the country names, which I want to subset
 rw_jpn <- c('Rwanda','Japan')